Events and festivals in South Africa

-The country also commemorates its first democratic elections, at which time Nelson Mandela is honored for being the first black president of the country, in addition to the multiculturalism that has been shaping the country ever since.
+The country also commemorates its first democratic elections, at which time Nelson Mandela is honoured for being the first black president of the country, in addition to the multiculturalism that has been shaping the country ever since.
 Among its most important dates, there is also space for music since South Africa has some of the best rock and jazz festivals and art festivals.

 Cape Town Jazz Festival